 Just across the river on the opposite side of the valley is the neighbouring village of Conistone.
 Conistone is even smaller than Kilnsey, but features some equally spectacular limestone scenery, including Mossdale Caverns, Gurling Trough, Conistone Dib and the limestone outcrop known as Conistone Pie.
 Conistone is also the home of a long established horse and pony Trekking Centre.

 Kilnsey has been linked with Conistone since the 1379 Poll Tax Returns of the Wapentake of Staincliffe.
 In the Early Tudor Loan Book of 1522 the two villages are listed as Conyston cum Kylnesey.
 Today, the two villages are joined to form the Conistone with Kilnsey Parish.
-Residents of the two villages meet twice a year to deal with matters affecting the local community, and ancillary matters such as land letting and fundraising at the Conistone and Kilnsey Village Hall which is situated on the west bank of the River Wharfe with magnificent views both up and down the Dale.
+Residents of the two villages meet twice a year to deal with matters affecting the local community, and ancillary matters such as land letting and fundraising at the Conistone Village Hall which is situated on the west bank of the River Wharfe with magnificent views both up and down the Dale.
 The village hall is available for hire by outside persons or groups.
 Please email for more details about hiring the village hall.

 Just a short drive away are the villages of Grassington, Kettlewell and Arncliffe.
 The whole area offers excellent opportunities for walkers of all standards and the Dalesway long-distance footpath passes just above the village of Conistone.